Is virtual reality (VR) the future of content marketing?

 4) If people are searching for virtual reality experiences, Google’s role is to help people find them

 I’m always keen to bring it back to what this means for SEO and content marketing, so this is one of the questions I asked Robert Scoble specifically.
+His response was that the future of content marketing and virtual reality beyond gaming means that;- You will be able to ask a question, such as “what is the best nightclub near me?”

 - In VR you will then be shown the top nightclub dance-floors, with people dancing and enjoying themselves.